The National Science Foundation initiative recognizes STELLAR’s contributions to growing the region’s laser workforce.

 Laser products are essential in a wide range of fields, including manufacturing, communications, inspection, environment sensing, defense, and security systems.
 But as Brown and Zuegel note, the manufacturing and packaging of lasers are increasingly being carried out overseas.
 At the same time, there’s a shortage of skilled workers in the optics and photonics industry, according to the International Society for Optics and Photonics.

-Given its roots in optics and laser technology, Brown and Zuegel believe the Rochester region is well-positioned to help teachers from middle-school through all levels of college develop curricula that will enable students to learn skilled trades in laser systems.
+Given the city’s roots in optics and laser technology, Brown and Zuegel believe the Rochester region is well-positioned to help teachers from middle-school through all levels of college develop curricula that will enable students to learn skilled trades in laser systems.
 As a result, they expect the STELLAR Engine project to help nurture and grow a diverse workforce in the field of laser technology.

 Additionally, the project is intended to create a manufacturing ecosystem for lasers.
 According to Brown and Zuegel, the region already has many of the key elements for such an ecosystem, including research and manufacturing components, laser components, packaging, science and engineering expertise, and related educational institutions.